JoshuaGrams/philtre2d/doc/lib/math-patch.md

 # Math Patch

-Patches some missing functions into the default `math` library.
+Patches some convenient functions into the default `math` library.

 ## Functions